github/codeql/docs/codeql/codeql-for-visual-studio-code/troubleshooting-codeql-for-visual-studio-code.rst

 =============================================

 This article explains how to debug problems with the analysis of CodeQL databases that are stored on your local machine.
-For information on troubleshooting variant analysis, where the CodeQL dataabases are on GitHub.com, see ":ref:`Troubleshooting variant analysis <troubleshooting-variant-analysis>`."
+For information on troubleshooting variant analysis, where the analysis is run using GitHub Actions, see ":ref:`Troubleshooting variant analysis <troubleshooting-variant-analysis>`."

 You can use the detailed information written to the extension's log files if you need to troubleshoot problems